N.H. patients possibly exposed to fatal brain disease

 ‘Very small residues can even survive being passed through incinerators.’

 The eight patients range in age from their mid-30s to mid-80s, officials said, but they declined to provide any other identifying information, citing patient privacy laws.

 Dr. Joseph Pepe, Catholic Medical Center’s chief executive, said the patients took the news “very well.
 I don’t believe there were people who were angry or extremely emotionally upset.”
 He said patients would be provided counseling and other support.

 A similar incident happened in 2004 at Emory University Hospital in Atlanta, where staffers notified 98 brain and spine surgery patients that they may have been exposed to the rare disease after one surgery patient was diagnosed with Creutzfeldt-Jakob.

-New Hampshire health officials said there have been only a handful of Creutzfeldt-Jakob cases around the world thought to be transmitted to other patients through contaminated surgical instruments, and none documented in medical journals since 1976.
+New Hampshire health officials said there have been only a handful of Creutzfeldt-Jakob cases around the world thought to be transmitted to other patients through contaminated surgical devices, and none documented in medical journals since 1976.

 Creutzfeldt-Jakob disease is unlike the vast majority of infectious diseases because it is not caused by bacteria, a virus, or a fungus, but by abnormal proteins called prions.
 About 200 cases a year are reported in the United States.
 (Mad cow disease is another illness caused by prions.)

 Byron Caughey, who researches prion diseases as a senior investigator at the National Institutes of Health, said the disease is “really impervious to typical attempts to destroy it.”